Last Updated March 1, 2015

-This Website resides on a third party server service provider to Transitus Publishing Inc. (“TPI”).
+This Website resides on a third party server service provider to Transitus Publishing Inc. (“Transitus”).

-TPI provides on-line business transition commentary, business valuation commentary, economic data, stock market data, public company data, newsletters and e-mails enabling visitors to research business transition (succession), business valuation, economic, financial markets and investment ideas.
+Transitus provides on-line business transition commentary, business valuation commentary, economic data, stock market data, public company data, newsletters and e-mails enabling visitors to research business transition (succession), business valuation, economic and financial markets.
 In this Policy the following terms have the following meanings:

 - “Company” means a company whose data in part may reside in the Website Content;

-- “TPI” means Transitus Publishing Inc., the owner of this Website;
+- “Transitus” means Transitus Publishing Inc., the owner of this Website;

 - “Visitor” means a person who visits the Website;